What is MRI?

 What to expect during your exam.

 Some patients find it uncomfortable to remain still during MR imaging.
 Others experience a sense of being closed-in (claustrophobia).
-Sedation can be arranged for those patients who anticipate anxiety, but it is required that you have someone pick you up from the medical center or utilize our courtesy transportation service.
+Sedation can be arranged for those patients who anticipate anxiety, but it is required that you have someone pick you up from the medical center.

 You will usually be alone in the exam room during the MRI procedure The technologist will be able to see, hear, and speak with you at all times using a two-way intercom and window.
 Many MRI centers allow a friend, spouse or parent to stay in the room as long as they are also screened for safety in the magnetic environment.